mubaidr/fl-Chrome-Extension-Local-Device-TCP/README.md

 )
 ```

-Note: By default, a 5 sec timeout has been for commands execution.
+Note: By default, a 5 sec timeout has been set for commands execution.

 ### Receiving Results